Patricia Bath: Early life

-Inspired by Albert Schweitzer's work in medicine, Bath applied for and won a National Science Foundation Scholarship while attending high school; this led her to a research project at Yeshiva University and Harlem Hospital Center studying connections between cancer, nutrition, and stress.
+Inspired by the French Nobel Peace Prize laureate Albert Schweitzer's work in medicine, Bath applied for and won a National Science Foundation Scholarship while attending high school; this led her to a research project at Yeshiva University and Harlem Hospital Center studying connections between cancer, nutrition, and stress.
 In this summer program, led by Rabbi Moses D. Tendler, Bath had studied the effects of streptomycin residue on bacteria.
 Through this, she was able to conclude that cancer, itself, was a catabolic disease and tumor growth was a symptom.
 She had also discovered a mathematical equation that could be used to predict cancer cell growth.
 The head of the research program realized the significance of her findings and published them in a scientific paper.
 Her discoveries were also shared at the International Fifth Congress of Nutrition in the fall of 1960.

-In 1960, at the age of eighteen years old, Bath won a "Merit Award" of Mademoiselle magazine for her contribution to the project.
+In 1960, at the age of eighteen years old, Bath won a "Merit Award" from Mademoiselle magazine for her contribution to the project.

 Bath received her Bachelor of Arts in chemistry from Manhattan's Hunter College in 1964.
 She then relocated to Washington, D.C. to attend Howard University College of Medicine.
 Her first year at Howard coincided with the Civil Rights Act of 1964.
 She co-founded the Student National Medical Association and became its first woman president in 1965.
 At Howard, she was awarded a Children's Bureau National Government Fellowship Award to do research in Belgrade, Yugoslavia, in the summer of 1967, where her research focused on pediatric surgery.
 The highlight of the award ceremony was the meeting of Earl Warren, chief justice of the United States Supreme Court, at the US Embassy in Belgrade.
 Bath graduated with honors from Howard University College of Medicine in 1968.
 She was awarded the Edwin Watson Prize for Excellence in Ophthalmology by her mentor, Lois A. Young.